dystobic/writeups/DUCTF/2021/deadcode/README.md

 ... and we've successfully overflowed the buffer satisfying the compare to get our shell.
 From here we can just execute `cat flag.txt` to get the flag.

-See [exploit](./exploit.py) for a python implementation of the exploit.
+See [exploit](./exploit.py) for an automation of the exploit written in python.

 > DUCTF{y0u_br0ught_m3_b4ck_t0_l1f3_mn423kcv}